taytayxlx/FG-MD-Remote-Sensing-Retrieval/README.md

 # FG-MD-Remote-Sensing-Retrieval

-FG-MD: Frequency-Guided Mutual Distillation Network This is the official PyTorch implementation of the paper: "Learning Spatial-Semantic Consistency: A Frequency-Guided Mutual Distillation Framework for Remote Sensing Retrieval."
+FG-MD: Frequency-Guided Mutual Distillation Network This is the official PyTorch implementation of the paper: "Frequency-Guided Mutual Distillation for Lightweight Cross-Modal Remote Sensing Image Retrieval."

 Code Availability Note: The  pre-processing scripts for the VAIS dataset are currently available.
 The complete source code, including full training pipelines and pre-trained weights for all benchmarks, will be fully released upon the formal acceptance of the paper.